ncb-0/ncblog2/_work/yakui.md

 A vast digital space in which clouds of infinitely small points guide weightless organic forms.

-Designed in Blender and Illustrator.
-Typeset in the unreleased "sb-telecom" typeface (below).

 ![]({{ site.baseurl }}/assets/img/sb-telecom.svg)

 * * *